anuraag-k/WebUITestAction/README.md

 ### `results`
 **Optional** Specify a name for the results file.
 If you do not specify a name, the test or schedule name appended by the timestamp is used for the name.
 The results file is stored in the Results directory.
 If you are running multiple tests, do not provide a name for the results file.

+### `swapDatasets`
+**Optional** Use this option to replace dataset values during a test or schedule run.
+You must ensure that both original and new datasets are in the same workspace and have the same column names.
+You must also include the path to the dataset.
+For example, /project_name/ds_path/ds_filename.csv:/project_name/ds_path/new_ds_filename.csv

 ### `userComments`
 **Optional** Add text to display it in the User Comments row of the report.